-Following are short profiles of selected plants featured in “Under the Mediterranean Sun,” the Arboretum’s entry in the 2019 Northwest Flower and Garden Festival.
-See our display—along with 19 others—from February 20 to 24 at the Washington State Convention Center.
+Following are short profiles of selected plants featured in “Under the Mediterranean Sun,” the Arboretum’s entry in the 2019 Northwest Flower and Garden Festival (February 20 to 24).
+See our full plant list.

 Though often associated with the Mediterranean (think Limoncello!), the lemon is actually native to Asia.
 Its exact origins are unknown, but the tree is thought to have been first cultivated in China or northeast India.
 The lemon was brought to Europe in the second century AD, but it wasn’t widely distributed there until about the 11th century.
 A thorny, broadleaf evergreen with attractive glossy foliage, it grows from 10 to 20 feet tall.
 White flowers appear in late spring and summer and develop into large, oval, yellow fruits with a distinctive, sour juice that’s widely used for cooking and beverages.
 Not quite hardy here in the Pacific Northwest, the lemon can be quite productive here when overwintered as a houseplant and moved outdoors for late spring and summer, to allow pollinators to work their magic.